 Hormone treatment is not safe for everybody, and your specialist would check whether it is safe for you.
 If, for example, you have a history of blood clots (thrombosis) or heart disease or serious migraines, it may be too risky for you to have oestrogen treatment.
 If you have a history of breast cancer, cancer of the womb (uterus) or serious liver problems, it may not be safe for you to have testosterone treatment.
 If hormones are prescribed, you would have regular blood tests and physical check-ups to make sure they are not causing any harm.

 Children with gender dysphoria may also be prescribed medication to block their own hormones.
 This is to stop them going past a certain stage of puberty.
-This gives them more time to consider their gender identity.
+This gives them more time to consider their sexual identity.
 The block is reversible, so once the treatment is stopped, they will continue the changes of puberty as normal.
 Once they reach the age of 16 to 18, if they still have gender dysphoria, hormone treatments with oestrogen or testosterone may be a possibility.
 This would be decided with the gender development and identity specialists for children and adolescents.
 After 18, they would attend adult gender identity clinics.